swoole/swoole-docs/modules/swoole-server/configuration/log_level.md

 ### log_level

 Set the level of log.

-The log that is inferior to the log_level setted will not be recorded to log file.
+The log that is inferior to the given log_level will not be recorded to log file.

 #### Usage